Originally Published: May 1, 1994 - Last Updated / Reviewed On: May 22, 2014

 You may also want to try adding bran (available in most grocery stores) to your food or use a daily fiber supplement for an extra boost.
 If you have not been eating a high fiber diet, be sure to increase your dietary fiber slowly and don't go overboard.
 Sudden increases in fiber may cause diarrhea, bloating, and intestinal gas which may just make your hemorrhoids feel worse.
 Also try avoiding highly refined foods like cream of wheat, white rice, white bread, pastries, cakes, pies, and macaroni products, or foods that don't "sit well" with your digestive system.
 Staying hydrated by drinking six to eight glasses of fluid each day and limiting alcohol may also help avoid small, dry stools that may lead to derriere discomfort.

 Regular exercise may also help prevent constipation and pressure on the veins that lead to hemorrhoids.
 If you are overweight or obese, talk to your physician about developing strategies to lose weight, as extra pounds may be contributing to your hemorrhoids.
 Finally, avoid heavy lifting because it puts pressure on the anal opening and may play a role in hemorrhoid formation.
 Keep in touch with your health care provider about the progression of your hemorrhoids, better and worse, since they may be able to give you additional tips or offer some extra help.
-Columbia students may do this by contacting Medical Services at x4-2284 or logging on to Open Communicator.
+Columbia students may do this by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 As with many conditions, healthy eating habits and regular exercise may go a long way.
 With a little effort to keep your insides running smoothly, you may be able to stave off the booty blues.